'Strong work-life balance is important'

 It is the summer holidays here so there were a lot of people visiting the beach so we had to find a calmer place which was less crowded.

-I love the beach because like to be around water.
+I love the beach because I like to be around water.
 I'm a fan of stand-up paddle and I did that two years ago in Melbourne, but it is quite a physical activity which requires a lot of balance.
 So it can be tiring and I need to preserve energy.

 I really want to learn to surf too.
 But you also have to be careful with that from a physical point of view too.
 I have no idea when I will find the time to do that, perhaps in the off-season.